alexed1/LightningFlowComponents/flow_screen_components/dynamicQuestionFSC/README.md

 “I'm the label for the first radio button choice”:”first”, “I'm the second radio button.
 Pick me instead!”: “second”

+## Set Default Values ##

+You can set default values for the following elements:
+ParentQuestion: this must be a STRING 'yes' or 'no'.

 ## Map Your User Output Data ##